-We have audited the accompanying consolidated balance sheet of Rofin-Sinar Technologies Inc. and Subsidiaries (the "Company") as of September 30, 2006, and the related consolidated statements of operations, stockholders' equity and comprehensive income, and cash flows for each of the fiscal years ended September 30, 2006 and 2005.
-Our audits also included the financial statement schedule, Valuation and Qualifying Accounts, for each of the fiscal years ended September 30, 2006 and 2005.
+We have audited the accompanying consolidated statements of operations, stockholders' equity and comprehensive income, and cash flows of Rofin-Sinar Technologies Inc. and Subsidiaries (the "Company") for the fiscal year ended September 30, 2006.
+Our audit also included the financial statement schedule, Valuation and Qualifying Accounts, for the fiscal year ended September 30, 2006.
 These consolidated financial statements and financial statement schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these consolidated financial statements and financial statement schedule based on our audits.
+Our responsibility is to express an opinion on these consolidated financial statements and financial statement schedule based on our audit.

 We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
 An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audits provide a reasonable basis for our opinion.
+We believe that our audit provides a reasonable basis for our opinion.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Rofin-Sinar Technologies Inc. and Subsidiaries as of September 30, 2006 and the results of their operations and their cash flows for each of the fiscal years ended September 30, 2006 and 2005, in conformity with U.S. generally accepted accounting principles.
-Also, in our opinion, such financial statement schedule for each of the fiscal years ended September 30, 2006 and 2005, when considered in relation to the basic consolidated financial statements taken as a whole, presents fairly, in all material respects, the information set forth therein.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the results of operations and cash flows of Rofin-Sinar Technologies Inc. and Subsidiaries for the fiscal year ended September 30, 2006, in conformity with U.S. generally accepted accounting principles.
+Also, in our opinion, such financial statement schedule for the fiscal year ended September 30, 2006, when considered in relation to the basic consolidated financial statements taken as a whole, presents fairly, in all material respects, the information set forth therein.